RohanAdwankar/pureSQLCLI/README.md

 ## Why was this made?
 - To improve my SQL fluency as previously I've only written small queries.
 To learn a language I usually make a CLI.
 I guess SQL is no exception!
-- Needed a quick task manager that didn't have all the excess features and bloat
+- Needed a quick task manager that didn't have all the excess features and bloat.
 - I thought it would be funny to have a fully functional CLI entirely in a .sql file.

 ## Next Steps